 Dental hygienists, physical therapy assistants and medical assistants are among the occupations expected to see the most growth in coming years.
 However, just because you won't need a four-year degree for these jobs doesn't mean you don't need any training.
 Instead, many of the hot jobs in the state require specialized education that can be found at technical schools in Maryland.

-Why is Maryland Good for Vocational Schools?
+Why is Maryland Good for Vocational/Technical Schools?

 Business and education groups have placed an emphasis on middle skills in recent years.
 Middle skill jobs are those that require education or training past high school but not a four-year degree.
 The National Skills Coalition says nearly half of Maryland jobs require middle skills but only 38 percent of the state's workers have the right level of training for them.